 Description: The surface defining the base of the interval.
 Top and base surfaces must be different.

-Argument: An existing surface name.
+Argument: An existing surface <name>

+Default: No default

-17.5.1.4 <interval-type> (required)
+17.5.1.4 <interval-type>(required)

 Description: For thickness intervals, the trends describe the thickness, and for velocity intervals, the trends describe interval velocity.
 Velocity intervals require that the top and base surfaces of the interval are seismic reflectors.